 One of Magic: The Gathering’s oldest and evergreen keywords is vigilance.
 Your creatures can attack and then still block because they don’t tap!
-This article takes a look at what vigilance does in MTG with examples, the best vigilance cards, vigilance decks, and how to play against vigilance.
+This article takes a look at how vigilance works in MTG with rules, examples, the best vigilance cards, vigilance decks, and how to play against vigilance.
 I cover frequently asked questions for vigilance in MTG too.

 MTG Vigilance Rules

 What do the Magic rules say about vigilance?

 Attacking doesn’t cause creatures with vigilance to tap.Magic: The Gathering Comprehensive Rules 702.20.
 “Vigilance”.

 Vigilance means that whenever a creature with the vigilance keyword ability attacks, it does not become tapped.
 Vigilance creatures don’t tap to attack.

 Hi!
 This post may contain affiliate links to online stores.
 If you use a link and buy something, I may get a commission at no extra cost to you.
 See my affiliate disclosure.

 The vigilance mechanic has been in the game since Alpha itself (the first-ever Magic: The Gathering card printing), where it appeared on Serra Angel.
 However, the vigilance keyword itself was only introduced in the Champions of Kamigawa set.
 Since then, many older cards with this ability have retroactively been given vigilance.

 Vigilance is an evergreen keyword.
 You can expect it to appear in every set on at least a few creatures.
 Although it is most common in white, large green creatures occasionally have it too.